Highest Ability and Talented Students

 - Scoring 129 or over in any section of the CATs exam

 - Subject teacher identification

-When students are identified for being more able in a specific subject in Y7 the vast majority go on to achieve A or A* in that subject at GCSE.
+When students are identified as being more able in a specific subject in Y7 the vast majority go on to achieve A or A* in that subject at GCSE.

 As well as departments stretching their more able student's whole school opportunities are offered to students on the ‘High Ability and Talented Register’.
 There have been various courses and lectures offered for students to get into the top universities and consequently there have been more Edgbarrow students being offered a place at Oxford or Cambridge than previously.